wuzhigang05/adaptor_trimmer/README.md

     cat data/AS10.fastq | ./Adaptor_trimmer  -I -5 GYGCASCAGKCGMGAAW  -n no_5_adaptor -U -f fastq |  ./Quality_trimmer -f "fastq-sanger" -c 20 -l 100  -s seqs_lessthan20.fastq >seqs_nolessthan20.fastq

+**Other possible usage cases**

+ * demultiplexing
+  One can use Adaptor_trimmer to demultiplexing.
+Below is an example usage:

+    for i in ATCTGACTGG ATCTAGCTGC ....; do ./Adaptor_trimmer -i multiplexed1.fastq multiplexed2.fastq -5 $i -o $i.fastq -l 1 -n no_barcode_found.fastq -f fastq; done

+  Code explanation: You can specify barcode as many as you would in the ecllipse position.
+Above I set the edit distance to be 1.
+  You can set your own according to your situation.
+By the way, all the example showing above regarding Adaptor_trimmer are dealing with fastq files, if you want to handle fasta file, just leave off the "-f fastq" option.